eiiches/clb.ko/README.md

 # redirector
-Redirect connections transparently from applications, with zero overhead after establishment.
+Redirect connections transparently to the applications, with zero overhead after establishment.

 ### Motivation